Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Primary to Middle School (Ages 8–12)

-By this stage the strategies become more sophisticated and the stakes feel higher.
+By this stage, the strategies become more sophisticated and the stakes feel higher.
 School refusal often emerges or intensifies in this period.
 A child might manage to get to school but spend the day in a state of barely-contained tension, complying just enough to avoid confrontation but completely dysregulated by the time they get home — where they fall apart spectacularly, leaving parents confused about why school reports say they're doing fine.

 Homework is frequently a flashpoint.
 The work itself may be well within their ability, but sitting down to do it because they have been told to is a different matter entirely.
 Parents describe hours of avoidance, distraction, arguments, and eventual meltdown over assignments the child could complete in fifteen minutes if they chose to start.